 A baby with grayish-blue lips or trouble breathing at birth might have a heart defect, such as hypoplastic left heart syndrome.
 Other possible symptoms of a heart problem are a heart murmur, which is a sound caused by rushing blood flow that can be heard through a stethoscope.

 An echocardiogram can diagnose hypoplastic left heart syndrome.
 This test uses sound waves that bounce off the baby's heart to produce moving images that show on a video screen.

 For babies with hypoplastic left heart syndrome, the echocardiogram shows a small left ventricle and aorta.
 The echocardiogram might also show issues with heart valves.

-Because this test can track blood flow, it also shows blood moving from the right ventricle into the aorta.
-In addition, an echocardiogram can identify associated heart defects, such as an atrial septal defect.
+Because this test can track blood flow, it shows blood moving from the right ventricle into the aorta.
+And an echocardiogram can identify other heart conditions, such as an atrial septal defect.

 This procedure reduces the work of the right ventricle by allowing it to pump blood mainly to the aorta.
 It also allows most of the oxygen-poor blood returning from the body to flow directly into the lungs without a pump.

 After this procedure, all the blood returning from the upper body is sent to the lungs, so blood with more oxygen is pumped to the aorta to supply organs and tissues throughout the body.

 Fontan procedure.
 This surgery is usually done when a child is between 18 months and 4 years of age.
 The surgeon creates a path for the oxygen-poor blood in one of the blood vessels that returns blood to the heart (the inferior vena cava) to flow directly into the pulmonary arteries.
 The pulmonary arteries then send the blood into the lungs.